-We’ve answered some common questions about the coronavirus — if there is a vaccine, how to protect yourself and what to do if you need care not related to COVID-19.
+We’ve answered some questions about the coronavirus — information about the vaccine, how to protect yourself and what to do if you need care not related to COVID-19.

 In alignment with county recommendations, we are restricting visitors from our hospitals and clinics.
 Some exceptions may apply as determined by the caregiving team.

 As we continue to treat COVID-19 patients, please know our doctors are still here for you, both virtually and in-person.
 Some conditions may still require a visit to your doctor’s office.